devman-todd/home/README.md

 <h2> ⚡ Fun fact:</h2>

 Before diving into cybersecurity, I spent years training clients in different gyms, all while using technology to run my fitness business efficiently.
 So at one point, I switched my major from nutrition to cybersecurity, and I haven't looked back since!
 From sweating it out with sets to securing IT assets, I'm all about flexing both my physical and digital muscles.
-(Thanks ChatGPT for the corny joke 😅)
+(Thanks ChatGPT for the corny line 😅)

 <h2> 🤳 Get in Touch:</h2>